Ever wondered if you can get paid to lose weight?

 It would be easy for anyone to say that he or she weighs 300 lbs. now and then “lose” a quick 150 lbs. in the space of 6 months (it just melted right off!).

 To maintain honesty, the aforementioned weight-loss betting programs do require that you are officially weighed when you start and end your program.

 Official weights can be recorded in a doctor’s clinic, a gym, or your own home.
 DietBet, for example, has members take before and after photos of themselves standing on a scale in front of a full-length mirror.

 11 Sites and Apps That Pay You to Lose Weight

-I’ve rounded up 11 different sites that all offer you the chance to get paid to lose weight.
+I’ve rounded up 11 different websites and apps that all offer you the chance to get paid to lose weight.

 Join one or join them all.
 Either way, put forth the effort to live a more healthy lifestyle and you can be rewarded while doing so!

 1. Healthy Wage

 Launched in 2009, HealthyWage began hosting weight loss challenges in the corporate world and government.
 Soon after, the program became available to everyone online.

 HealthyWage follows a cool concept – you put in at least $20 per month and bet against yourself to lose weight.